DataExperts/dexih.utils.datatype/README.md

 ## Installation

-Add the [latest version][nuget] of the package "Dexih.Utils.ManagedTasks" to a .net core/.net project.
+Add the [latest version][nuget] of the package "dexih.utils.datatype" to a .net core/.net project.
 This requires .net standard framework 2.0 or newer, or the .net framework 4.6 or newer.

 ---

 ## Dynamic Parsing

-To parse any value, use the parse function.
-The function has a number of syntaxes which can be used.
+To parse any value, use the `Parse` method.
+The method has a number of syntaxes which can be used.

 Syntax 1: object Parse(ETypeCode typeCode, object inputValue)